Common prosperity: Under Xi Jinping

 The term saw a large revival in 2021 under CCP general secretary Xi Jinping.
 In a speech to the Central Financial and Economic Affairs Commission (CFEAC), later published in the CCP theoretical journal Qiushi, Xi said that in some countries "the wealth gap and middle-class collapse have aggravated social divisions, political polarization and populism, giving a profound lesson to the world", saying that China should promote common prosperity to guard against this fate.
 He said that common prosperity "is an essential requirement of socialism and a key feature of Chinese-style modernization", and defined it as affluence and prosperity for all, rather than the few, but also said that it is not "uniform egalitarianism" and that "not everyone will be wealthy at the same time".
 He additionally said that by 2035, China will make "substantial progress" to the realization of common prosperity, in which there will be "equitable access to basic public services" and that by the middle of the 21st century, common prosperity will be "basically achieved", in which the urban-rural income gap will be shrunk "to a reasonable range".
 He also warned against the "disorderly expansion of capital".
 He spoke out against the tendency of "lying flat", warning against shrinking social mobility.
 Xi vowed to "adjust excessive incomes", but also spoken out against "welfarism", saying that too much welfare "encourages laziness".

 Han Wenxiu, another official from the CFEAC, echoed Xi's claims, saying that people "who get rich first" should help those left behind but that common prosperity would still involve economic disparities and that it does not mean "killing the rich to help the poor".
 Zhao Feng, a professor at the Renmin University of China said that common prosperity needs a "society of public ownership".
 According to The New York Times, Chinese officials and advisers have said that they want to create an "olive-shaped" society with a large middle-class and little in extreme wealth or poverty.
 During a speech in 2023, Xi identified common prosperity as a component of "Chinese-style modernization", which he said "breaks the myth of 'modernization equals Westernization'".

+Starting in 2022, the term was downplayed after increasing economic difficulties.
+However, some policies associated with the term continued; for example, there were large amounts of pay cuts for investment bankers, sometimes up to 60 percent.
+During the 20th CCP National Congress in October 2022, the CCP amended its constitution to include a goal of "gradually achieving common prosperity".
+Consistent with this principle, the 20th Party Congress emphasized that the Party's economic agenda should focus on quality of growth, rather than raw quantity.